 kislenko.com

-International Issues Discussion (IID) series talk on Canada’s Military
+International Issues Discussion (IID) series talk on the Israel-Hamas War

-Their talk will be held in-person on Wednesday, October 9th between 6:30 and 8:30 pm in ENG 103 (the Vari Engineering Building, 245 Church Street, Toronto).
+His talk will be held in-person on Wednesday, November 6th between 6:30 and 8:30 pm in ENG 103 (the Vari Engineering Building, 245 Church Street, Toronto).
 Attendance is free and everyone is welcome.

 Founded in 2005, the IID is a non-partisan, student-led forum designed to engage all members of the TMU community on major events and issues in contemporary global affairs through reasoned, objective, and scholarly discourse.
 For further details about the IID and our series please see http://iid.kislenko.com or contact the IID student leaders at iidseries@gmail.com